About topics cover a range of concepts about PowerShell.

 Describes regular expressions in PowerShell.

-Explains how to disconnect from and reconnect to a PSSession.
+Explains how to disconnect and reconnect to a PowerShell Session (PSSession).

-Describes how to run background jobs on remote computers.
+Describes how to run jobs on remote computers.

 Describes how to interpret and format the output of remote commands.